Flowers Mangosteens

-The Mangosteen family Clusiaceae includes a number of genera of plants, most of which are extreme tropicals, though a few will grow in southern Florida and Hawaii.They are grown mainly for their fruit, which has thick edible arils surrounding the seeds.
-Many are highly medicinal, noted as as weight loss potions (not yet verified by research) and for powerful antioxidants.
-Many also produce high quality timber.
+The Mangosteen family (Clusiaceae) includes a number of genera of plants, most of which are extreme tropicals, though a few will grow in southern Florida and Hawaii.They are grown mainly for their fruit, which has thick edible arils surrounding the seeds.
+Many are highly medicinal, and some are noted for powerful antioxidants.
+Recently, some in genus Garcinia have been strongly hyped by the weight loss industry, but legitimate studies have discredited that use.
+Many in this family also produce high quality timber.
 Photo of Garcinia sessilis flowers by Tau`olunga distributed under license Creative Commons Attribution-ShareAlike 3.0 Unported.

 SEARCH